MarkNijhof/marknijhof.github.com/_posts/ 2011-02-01-oss-my-code-yes-but-not-my-secret-stuff.markdown

 Lets just take a look at a Rails project; there are many different ways to define your credentials and other configurable information.
 We can for example use YAML::load to load configuration from a .yml file, many gems are familiar with this way of working some even search for a .yml file themselves.

-An other way is to assign [Environment Variables](http://ruby.about.com/od/rubyfeatures/a/envvar.htm) in the different environment configuration files from Rails, like assigning ENV['mongodb_password'] in /config/environments/production.rb.
+An other way is to assign [Environment Variables](http://ruby.about.com/od/rubyfeatures/a/envvar.htm) in the different environment configuration files from Rails, like assigning ENV&#91;&quot;mongodb_password&quot;] in /config/environments/production.rb.
 These environment variables are then used in the different places in the code, like my MongoDB initializer does:

 <script src="https://gist.github.com/806090.js?file=mongodb_initializer.rb"></script>